nim-lang/NimLime/README.md

 Settings
 --------

-See Preferences -> Package Settings -> NimLime
+See Preferences -> Package Settings -> Nim

 Contributing
 ------------

 Pull requests are welcome!
-See DEVELOPMENT.md for an overview of NimLime's design.
+See DEVELOPMENT.md for an overview of Nim's design.

 Clone the repository in your Sublime package directory.